zowe/docs-site/docs/user-guide/configure-certificates-keyring.md

 ## Cleanup

 The JCL member `ZWENOKYR` provided in the PDS sample library `SZWESAMP` contains the inverse commands contained in `ZWEKKRING`.
-This allows an environment to be cleaned up and have the certificate(s), keyrings, and certificate authorities created by `ZWEKRING` removed from the z/OS environment.
-This is useful if you are creating a devops pipeine to install and configure and environment for Zowe using `ZWEKRING` and wish to clean that environment before re-running the pipeline
+This allows an environment to be cleaned up and have one or more certificates, key rings, and certificate authorities created by `ZWEKRING` removed from the z/OS environment.
+This is useful if you are creating a DevOps pipeline to install and configure and environment for Zowe using `ZWEKRING` and want to clean that environment before rerunning the pipeline.